-So I decided, why wait - here is Desk Chair 101.
+So I decided, why wait – here is:

 Here is the chair as I am taking the simple slipcover I made for it off the back.

-You can see the typical office fabric on the back, not my style.
-I kept the polka dot fabric on for the photo, but that has the red fabric underneath.
+You can see the typical office chair fabric on the back, not my style.
+I kept the polka dot fabric on for the photo, but that has the red fabric underneath, too.
 I bought the chair because it was the right price and had lots of cool ergonomic features that I wanted.
 I knew the minute I got it home it would be getting a makeover.

 I keep a stash of leftover fabric from previous projects and this black and white check and polka dot are from that stash.
 I didn’t have enough of each to do the seat and back in the same fabric so I picked both since they coordinated.
 You can see the slipcover I took off for these photos draped over the arm.